Chapel Hills Mall

 Chapel Hills Mall is an enclosed shopping mall located in Colorado Springs, Colorado, United States, with 562733 sqft of gross leasable area.
-The anchor stores are AMC Theatres, Dick's Sporting Goods, Dillard's, and Macy's.
+The anchor stores are AMC Theatres, Dick's Sporting Goods, Dillard's, H&M, and Macy's.
 There are two vacant anchor stores that Burlington and Gordmans occupied before closing.

 History

 1980s

 Initial development of the Chapel Hills Mall began in the mid-1970s, with the mall project receiving approval from the board of county commissioners in August 1974.
 General Growth Properties (GGP) spearheaded development.
 GGP also developed Colorado Springs' other enclosed mall, The Citadel.
 Construction on the mall began in late 1979 and finished by mid-1982.
 The mall officially opened on August 4, 1982, although Sears and the six-screen movie theater adjoined to the mall had opened a couple of months prior.
 Original anchors to the mall were Sears, H.J.
 Wilson's Catalog Showrooms, Kmart, and Fashion Bar.

 In March 1985, A 135,000 square foot expansion opened, primarily consisting of a new Joslins.
 The H.J.
 Wilson's was converted into a Service Merchandise when Service Merchandise acquired the whole chain.
 The next significant expansion opened in September 1986.
 It included sixty new storefronts and a two-story Mervyn's, totaling around 76,000 additional square feet.
 Joslins expanded its storefront in 1987 by 43,000 square feet by taking over vacant space in the mall's lower wing.